richardr1126/cosmere-feed-bsky/README.md

 ## Features

-- The generator offers custom filtering using SQLite and regular expressions to identify Cosmere-related content.
+- The generator offers custom filtering using PostgreSQL and regular expressions to identify Cosmere-related content.
 - It integrates trending posts by calculating interaction scores and maintains the database by cleaning outdated entries with `apscheduler`.
-- Deployment is streamlined with `gunicorn` and managed using `honcho` (see Procfile) to run `web` seperatly from `firehose` data stream.
+- Deployment is streamlined with Docker Compose to run the `web`, `firehose`, and `postgres` services.
-- Will run on **0.5 CPU**, **0.5 GB RAM**.
+- Uses Docker compose to run the `web`, `firehose`, and `postgres` services.
-> **Note:** Posts are only kept for 3 days, and trending posts are calculated based on interactions within the last 24 hours.
+> **Note:** Posts are only kept for 30 days, and trending posts are calculated based on interactions within the last 24 hours.

 ## Filters